-As the sun rises behind the long southern ridges of Grandfather Mountain, the undulating trill of a Winter Wren bursts suddenly from somewhere beneath the forest canopy.
+As the sun rises behind the long southern ridges of Grandfather Mountain, the undulating trill of a winter ween bursts suddenly from somewhere beneath the forest canopy.
 Just as suddenly, the forest returns to silence.
-Almost silence… Silence except for the rhythmic chatter of a nearby stream, and the soft rustle of poplar leaves, and the occasional distant thumping of an amorous Ruffed Grouse, or the silvery splash of a Brook Trout feeding on the morning hatch of mayflies.
+Almost silence… Silence except for the rhythmic chatter of a nearby stream, and the soft rustle of poplar leaves, and the occasional distant thumping of an amorous ruffed grouse, or the silvery splash of a brook trout feeding on the morning hatch of mayflies.

 Welcome to Lost Cove and Harper Creek, where the rhythms and cycles of nature continue as they have for millennia.
 It is a place where families can still see and explore a world where the forces of nature reign supreme; where children still go swimming in natural swimming holes on a hot summer day, or learn to fish for trout in cool, unpolluted streams; where hikers and hunters still find the quiet solitude of nature – a sanctuary from their otherwise crowded and busy lives.